1

 1. On your course, click the Turn editing on button.

-3. The Add an activity or resource pop-up appears.
+Note: The Add a new activity or resource pop-up appears.

 Settings in the General section are used to set the general information about the activity.